VandersonAssis/market-place-products/README.md

 a system using microservices architecture.

 Also, please have in mind that
-I work in this project only on my free time, therefore improvements can take a little while to be made.
+I work on this project only on my free time, therefore, improvements can take a little while to be made.

 ### Diagram
 ![alt text](https://raw.githubusercontent.com/VandersonAssis/market-place-support-files/master/diagrams/system-diagram.png)